 Sour Cream Containers

 Sour cream, cottage cheese, and other similarly-packaged products all come in some pretty decent plastic containers.
-These are great for extra food storage containers, especially if you often send people home with leftovers and don’t need to worry about getting the containers back.
+These are great for extra food storage containers, especially if you often send people home with leftovers and don’t want to worry about getting the containers back.

 Bones